 It’s always good practice to examine both sides of a strategy in order to make a decision about whether or not it’s right for you.
 While it’s easy to sing the praises of air gapping, there are some valid critiques of the technique.

-One of the largest complaints about air gapping involves the extra energy and amount of time it takes to tend to an air gapped system.
+One of the largest complaints involves the extra energy and amount of time it takes to tend to an air gapped system.
 When a company is scrambling to recover important data, time is everything.
 Every second spent trying to restore information can be critical to disaster recovery efforts.
 While air gapped systems are one of the most secure ways to recover data, it does take more time to utilize them.
 This mainly applies to physical air gap systems.